 It is possible to visit your loved one in his or her room immediately after the death.
-You may also wish to return to your room after the body cleansing, once the medical devices have been removed.
+You may also wish to return to the room after the body cleansing, once the medical devices have been removed.
 In compliance with the legal time limit, the body could not remain in the resuscitation department for more than ten hours.
 Unless there is a special health exception, you will of course be able to visit your loved one again in the mortuary.

-The grooming of the deceased is carried out by the caregivers.
-You can express your wishes for this moment of meditation, such as taking the deceased in your arms, participating in his or her grooming, dressing, reading a text or requesting a religious representative.
+The washing of the deceased is carried out by the caregivers.
+You can express your wishes for this moment of meditation, such as taking the deceased in your arms, participating in his or her cleaning, dressing, reading a text or requesting a religious representative.
 Talk to the health care team, who will help you carry out your wishes to the extent possible and within the constraints of the cause of death.